NCAA Basketball: Road to the Final Four 2

-NCAA Basketball: Road to the Final Four 2 (also known as NCAA: Road to the Final Four 2) is an NCAA licensed basketball video game.
-The game is a sequel to NCAA Basketball: Road to the Final Four.
+NCAA Basketball: Road to the Final Four 2 (also known as NCAA: Road to the Final Four 2) is a sports simulation video game developed and published by Bethesda Softworks with the National Collegiate Athletic Association (NCAA) license.
+Released in 1994 for DOS, the game is a sequel to the 1992 NCAA Basketball: Road to the Final Four.

 Gameplay

-NCAA Basketball: Road to the Final Four 2 is a college basketball simulation which includes all 64 teams that appeared in the 1994 NCAA Division I men's basketball tournament.
-All of the players have their own individual AI engine that makes use of actual NCAA statistics.
+NCAA Basketball: Road to the Final Four 2 is a college basketball simulation of the 1994 NCAA Division I men's basketball tournament, which includes 64 college basketball teams.
+The basketball players have individual AI behavior based on NCAA statistics.

 Development

+The title was produced by Todd Howard.
+When developing the game's format, Bethesda sought input from current and former NCAA coaches as well as former players.
 The game was originally scheduled to release in September 1993.
-The title was produced by Todd Howard.
-Bethesda used the input of some current and former NCAA coaches as well as some former players in developing the format for the game.